horsmanlab/horsmanlab.github.io/lab_handbook.md

     Please verify these details (including availability) on the supplier website prior to contacting me.<br/>

 ### Professionalism and Code of Conduct<br/>
-- Lab members must treat all others respectfully.<br/>
+- We treat each other with respect.
+Disrespectful conduct will not be tolerated. <br/>
-- Speak to me if you have concerns about other lab members.<br/>
+- Speak to me if you have concerns about your interactions with other lab members.<br/>
+- If you have concerns about your interactions with me, you may contact your program coordinator or Department chair.
+The [Office of Dispute Resolution and Sexual Violence Support](https://students.wlu.ca/wellness-and-recreation/dispute-resolution/index.html) is an excellent resource.
-- I will work with you to set guidelines for work hours, sick leave, and vacation time.
-I recognize that other aspects to your life are important and must never be neglected.
-We also acknowledge that the amount of time invested in research is correlated to research outcomes and degree completion times.<br/>
+- I will work with you to set work hours and leave (illness, vacation time).
+Other aspects to your life are equally important and should be carefully protected.
+The amount of time invested in research is correlated to research outcomes and degree completion times.<br/>